A Wasserstein index of dependence for random measures: Model comparison

+The Supplementary Material contains our proof techniques and the underlying optimal transport problem, which we believe are of interest beyond the present setup with natural applications to the theory of partial differential equations and of L\'evy processes.

-The authors would like to thank Giuseppe Savar\'e for helpful discussions.
-All authors are also affiliated to the Bocconi Institute for Data Science and Analytics (BIDSA).
-A. Lijoi and I. Pr\"unster are partially supported by MIUR, PRIN Project 2015SNS29B.
+The authors are grateful to Giuseppe Savar\'e for helpful discussions and to Riccardo Corradin for valuable insights on the simulations in Section~6.
+Part of this work was carried out while Marta Catalano was affiliated with the Department of Statistics of the University of Warwick.\\ M. Catalano was partially supported by the Heilbronn Institute for Mathematical Research, A. Lijoi and I. Pr\"unster by MIUR, PRIN Project 2022CLTYP4.